Fethiye, Turkey - Travel

 Lycian Tombs on a Lycian Way, Landmarks and Attractions in Fethiye

-It was in the 15th century when, with the help of the Genoese, the Knights of St. John built the Crusader Fortress of Fethiye (Fethiye Kalesi), which can still be seen today.
-You will particularly like it if you love hiking.
+In the 15th century, with the help of the Genoese, the Knights of St. John built the Crusader Fortress of Fethiye (Fethiye Kalesi), which remains visible today.
 Another place for active people is the Lycian Way (Likya Yolu).
 The track is long, but a part of it runs through Fethiye.
-Following it will be a perfect opportunity to challenge yourself and make unforgettable memories.
+This will be a perfect opportunity to challenge yourself and create unforgettable memories.

 Take a stroll along the shoreline on the Fethiye Kordon promenade.
-The family-friendly atmosphere, bicycle and pedestrian lanes, and the restaurants lining the coast make a pleasant aura.
-Moreover, travel back to the olden times at the ancient Cadianda (Kadyanda).
-It is a more off-beaten-track destination; however, you will not be disappointed.
-From a typical Roman amphitheatre to the remnants of a temple, everything has a distinctly historical feel here.
+The family-friendly atmosphere, bicycle and pedestrian lanes, and the restaurants lining the coast create a pleasant aura.

 About a 20-minute car ride away from downtown Fethiye is the abandoned village of Kayaköy (also referred to as Karmylessos) (Terkedilmiş Kayaköy Köyü).
 Additionally, a plethora of ancient sculpture fragments and abandoned buildings can be seen on the outskirts of the district.
-For instance, Deadala Rock Tombs (Deadala Kaya Mezarı), a 3000-year-old Lycian tomb.
+For instance, the Deadala Rock Tombs (Deadala Kaya Mezarı) are a 3,000-year-old Lycian tomb.

-There are no historically significant mosques or churches here, but those who want to pray can pay a visit to a Christian Fethiye Community Church (Fethiye Halk Kilisesi) as well as many mosques in the city such as the Yeni Hamidiye Mosque (Yeni Hamidiye Camii).
+There are no historically significant mosques or churches here.
+Still, those who want to pray can visit the Christian Fethiye Community Church (Fethiye Halk Kilisesi) and many mosques in the city, such as the Yeni Hamidiye Mosque (Yeni Hamidiye Camii).

 Fethiye Museums